 A history of harm in institutions of care

 In his 1984 analysis of the major hospital inquiries, the sociologist John Martin suggested that many of the medical and nursing staff interviewed did not fully understand what was expected of them in terms of providing care.
-This project will delve deeper.
-Using the latest Computer Assisted Qualitative Data Analysis Software (CAQDAS) software, I will uncover the values and belief systems that people held and subsequently articulated through their actions and in-actions.
+How, then, did they conceptualise care?
+This project will delve deeper to uncover the values and belief systems that people held and subsequently articulated through their actions and in-actions.

 How, I will ask, did these belief systems emerge within specific contexts that revolved around the changing meanings of ‘harm’ and ‘care’, particularly during the period immediately following the Second World War?
 What, for example, were staff attitudes towards pain?
 Martin attributed some particularly cruel incidents to an assumption by staff that their ‘victims do not really understand, or feel, and therefore do not suffer’ (Martin: 1984, 101).
-In 1954, T. A. Couston published his article ‘Indifference to Pain in Low-Grade Mental Defectives’ where he provided case studies to demonstrate how people with ‘mental deficiencies’ showed an ‘absence of pain where pain would normally be expected’.
 Indeed, ideas around the degree to which certain groups of people are believed to be sentient have shifted since the eighteenth century, raising important questions about what it has meant to be human over different junctures in time.